 2. Marching Band Position (or that’s what I call it): Sorry, I know this one may stir up anger in the marching band community, but the parallel flute with flute pulled back to be in line with the shoulders is one of the most damaging positions a flute player can use to hold the flute.
 Because of the transverse (out to the side) nature of the flute, the marching band position causes back, shoulder, and neck strain that can lead to long term physical pain.
 Trust me, I’ve spent many, many years in marching band and remember the constant strain.
 And, this position does nothing to benefit your sound.
 Not only does it constrict the air passages and your ability to produce proper vibrato, but it contributes to a closed throat and sharp tone for flute players.
 (Note, you can correct the pitch but, your sound will not be your concert sound).

-My recommendation is to gently push your right hand forward until the flute is slightly in front of your body.
+So, yes, follow your band director's required flute position during various rehearsals, but when you practice on your own or if you are free to change that flute angle up, try this.
+Gently push your right hand forward until the flute is slightly in front of your body.
 For most people, it creates an approximate 45 degree angle with the flute and shoulders.
 I also recommend a slight downward angle of the footjoint so that the flute is not quite parallel, but I would speak to your private lesson teacher to help you find the best angle.
 Every one is a little different.
 Keep in mind, you don’t ever want your right arm to touch the side of your body.
 It should be away slightly.
-Check out this video clip from a Mary Karen Clardy (professor of flute at the University of North Texas) for some great tips on flute angles and sitting. http://www.youtube.com/watch?v=0qdCCohdfcw
+Check out this video clip from a Mary Karen Clardy (professor of flute at the University of North Texas) for some great tips on flute angles and sitting.

 3. Moderate Exercise and Stretches: These will help you stay healthy and be able to withstand the muscle strain playing flute may put on your body.
 Stretches are very beneficial for flute players, so make them a part of your daily practice routine.
 These can include shoulder stretches, arm stretches, neck stretches, etc.